 Some real estate business owners use manual spreadsheets from programs like Numbers, Excel, Google, and OpenOffice to track expenses and income.
 The only time this is practical is if the business is extremely small and even at that, keeping the information constantly updated can be very tedious and time-consuming.

 While generic accounting software can be more efficient than using manual spreadsheets, the software is not specifically designed for rental property.
-However, some of this software like Quicken and QuickBooks can be customized to meet the needs of real estate professionals if you are software and accounting savvy.
+However, bookkeeping software like Quicken and QuickBooks can be customized to meet the needs of real estate professionals if you are software and accounting savvy.
 Whether you are a team of agents or an individual real estate agent, these programs can work well for you.

-Real estate specific software is designed with real estate professionals in mind.
+Real estate accounting software is designed with real estate professionals in mind.
 The software incorporates features for specifically invoicing tenants, receiving & posting rent payments, late fees, security deposits, HOA fees, and tracking depreciation.
-After entering basic property and bank information, most software will automatically track income and expenses with intuitive features that categorize charges automatically that are specific to the real estate business.
+After entering basic property and bank information, most software will automatically track income and expenses with intuitive features that categorize charges automatically that are specific to real estate businesses.

 Frequently asked questions about real estate bookkeeping